mdlayher/ynl/Documentation/netlink/netlink-bindings.rst

 space via a ``nested-attributes`` property, so the YAML spec does not resemble the format of the netlink messages directly.

-YAML spec may also contain fractional spaces - spaces which contain a ``subspace-of`` property.
+YAML spec may also contain fractional spaces - spaces which contain a ``subset-of`` property.
 Such spaces describe a section of a full space, allowing narrowing down which attributes are allowed in a nest or refining the validation criteria.
 Fractional spaces can only be used in nests.
 They are not rendered to the uAPI in any fashion.